bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

 #### Parameter metadata

-The following table defines reserved fields relevant to individual model parameters.
+The following tables define reserved fields relevant to individual model parameters.

-Some fields are applicable only to specific [orientation encoding types](#orientation-encoding-types).
+Some fields are relevant only to specific [orientation encoding types](#orientation-encoding-types):

+-   Where a field *is* relevant for the corresponding image, designators OPTIONAL and REQUIRED within the "Description" column apply.

+-   Where a field is *not* relevant for the corresponding image, that metadata field MUST NOT be specified.

 | **Key name**        | Relevant [orientation encoding types](#orientation-encoding-types)                         | **Description**                                                                                                                                                                                                                       |
 | ------------------- | ------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |